Michael Moffett (artist)

-Michael Moffett

-Michael Moffett is an American Shock Artist. and realistic sculptor raised in New York City and Sarasota, Florida.
+Michael Moffett is an American shock artist. and realistic sculptor raised in New York City and Sarasota, Florida.
 He has spent much of his career in Cocoa Beach, Florida.
 He is known for his two-part, life-sized, hyper-realistic sculpture of a homeless veteran in a wheelchair looking at a second sculpture of a man's torso mounted on a tiny military tank with a gun to his head titled the Portable War Memorial.
 The piece deals with PTSD and veteran suicide.
 Many of his bronze sculptures merge human figures and industrial machines.
 His body casts of numerous human models are made with various materials, including resin and silicone.